mwbkingfisher-design/Mwbkingfisher-vault/Worlds/Pier - the detective/The mansion.md

 He tried to break the duck in half, but it resisted.
 Pier started looking around the playground for some switch, because such mechanisms had always a handle nearby.

+The slide-house was prominent on the photo, so he headed that way first.
+It was normal basic house with a slide.
+The worn red roof loomed over Pier head, and slide metal tube encouraged to go down of it.
+Yet there was nothing there that caught him eye.
+The swing wasn't interesting at all.
+One had railings and the second one was for older kids.

+Pier couldn't find anything, so he sat on the swing demotivated.
+Yes!
+Sitting!
+He stood up and straddled the duck.
+With a loud clang, the duck broke in half, dismounting him.

 Break into the basement I